-With this saw in your toolbox, you’ll have no trouble making clean rips and crosscuts — we tested it on 2x4s and plywood and were amazed at how easy it was to hold a straight line.
-It’s relatively deep, too, and also great at taking punishment: like most DeWalt products, this saw can stand up to heavy use for a long time.
+With this saw in your toolbox, you’ll have no trouble making clean rips and crosscuts; we tested it on 2x4s and plywood and were amazed at how easy it was to hold a straight line.
+It cuts deep and is great at taking punishment: like most DeWalt products, this saw can stand up to heavy use for a long time.

-Our main complaint isn’t about the saw itself, but about the price.
+Our main complaint isn’t about the saw but the price.
 It seems like a budget-friendly value tool, but that’s only the corded version: the battery just about doubles the cost.
-With all that said, we still believe that this is the best cordless circular saw of 2020.
+However, we still believe the DCS391B is the year’s best overall cordless circular saw.

 2. Makita XSS02Z Cordless Circular Saw

-The XSS02Z is a high-quality circular saw that checks a lot of our boxes.
-It’s got an ergonomic handle and a reliable guide.
-It’s lightweight at only 7.3 pounds, which not only makes it more portable and user-friendly but further improves your chances of making straight, professional-looking cuts.
+The XSS02Z is a high-quality circular saw that checks many of our boxes.
+It has an ergonomic handle and a reliable guide.
+It’s lightweight at only 7.3 pounds, making it more portable and user-friendly and improving your chances of making straight, professional-looking cuts.
 The battery lasts for a ridiculously long time.

-With all that to recommend it, though, the torque deficiency is pretty striking.
-Unlike the DeWalt at #1, the XSS02Z practically requires you to change out a blade with a higher tooth count, in order to not bog down.
-It cuts just a little slower, and dulls blades just a little faster, keeping it in second place.
+However, the torque deficiency is pretty striking.
+Unlike the DeWalt at #1, the XSS02Z practically requires you to change out a blade with a higher tooth count to avoid bogging down.
+It cuts a little slower and dulls blades a little faster, keeping it in second place.

 3. BLACK+DECKER BDCCS20C Cordless Circular Saw – Best Value

-The saw offers a wide range of features, including tool-free depth adjustment and a 45-degree bevel adjustment, that distinguish it beyond its low price.
+The saw has many features, including tool-free depth adjustment and a 45-degree bevel adjustment, that distinguish it beyond its low price.
 Our favorite touch was the handle you can use to retract the blade cover from a safe position behind the blade, which should reduce the chance of accidents.

 Sadly, there are a few places where BDCCS20C does feel like an economy-priced tool.
 The baseplate is sticky, especially in hot weather, which can foul cuts if you’re not careful.
-The included blade wears out very quickly despite being carbide-lined.
-Finally, the motor is not very powerful, which can lead crosscuts to take a while.
+The blade wears out very quickly despite being carbide-lined.
+Finally, the motor is not very powerful, which makes it struggle to make crosscuts.

 4. PORTER-CABLE PCC660B 6½″ Cordless Circular Saw

 On paper, the Porter-Cable PCC660B is a decently powerful cordless saw with a 6½-inch depth and a 50-degree bevel range.
-If you’re having flashbacks to the Makita at #2, you’re not alone, but there are a few things setting the Porter-Cable model apart.
+If you’re having flashbacks to the Makita at #2, you’re not alone, but a few things set the Porter-Cable model apart.